IAEA-NDS/endf-parserpy/docs/source/guide/reading_writing_endf.rst

-If more output precision is required, several options are available to tweak the output format, which can be passed as arguments to the constructor of the :class:`~endf_parserpy.EndfParser` class.
+If more output precision is required, several options are available to tweak the output format, which can be passed as arguments to the constructor of the :class:`~endf_parserpy.EndfParserPy` class.
 With ``abuse_signpos=True``, positive numbers are allowed to consume the first character slot usually reserved for the sign.